EricVHezewijk/ExpenseTracker/README.md

 ### What I Learned:

-This project was a great way to freshen up on the basic of React while also gaining more familiarity with less explored concepts such as useReducer and useContext.
+This project was a great way to freshen up on the basics of React while also gaining more familiarity with less explored concepts such as useReducer and useContext.
 I learned how to manage state in a more structured way using Context and Reducers, which is incredibly useful for handling shared data across multiple components.
 I also gained experience with handling forms in React, validating user input, and using methods like .map(), .reduce(), and .filter() to manipulate arrays efficiently.

 Throughout this project I also focused on my project layout, ensuring that it would remain scalable and organized throughout the development process.
-While this project is in a working state, I have plenty of additional features that I would love to implement, so keep an eye out!
+While this project is working, I have plenty of additional features that I would love to implement, so keep an eye out!

 ### Coming Soon:

-- User accounts, allowing data to be saved in a databse and persist throughout user sessions
+- User accounts: allowing data to be saved in a database and persist throughout user sessions.
-- Calendar tab to give an overview of weekly, monthly and yearly expenses
+- Calendar tab: provides an overview of weekly, monthly, and yearly expenses.
-- Ability to add recuring income and expenses
+- Recurring income and expenses.

-Feel free to clone the repository, add your own transactions, and track your expenses!
+Feel free to clone the repository, add your transactions, and track your expenses!